TheJumpCloud/support/PowerShell/JumpCloud Commands Gallery/Windows Commands/Windows - 64-Bit MultiLine Command.md

 A template to use to execute a multiline PowerShell command in the 64-bit environment.
 By default, all JumpCloud PowerShell commands are executed in the 32-bit PowerShell environment.
 Some commands are only available for execution in the 64-bit environment.

-To determine if a command is 32 or 64-bit discovery can be done using the command Get-Command to find the module that a command is loaded in and then checking for that command in a 32-bit session.
+To determine if a command is 32 or 64-bit discovery can be done using the command Get-Command to find the module that a command is loaded in and then checking for that module in a 32-bit session.

 The command Get-LocalUser is only available in the 64-bit environment.